jwluiten/broom-clip/README.md

 For light objects I used 15, for heavier objects 20.
 The greater the height, the better the grip of the clip on the broom.

 ### block thickness
-At the end of the clip, a block is appended.
+At the wall side of the clip, a block is appended.
 This parameter sets the thickness of that block.
-The total thickness at the wall-side of the clip is `clip thickness + block thickness`.
+The total thickness at the wall side of the clip is `clip thickness + block thickness`.

 ### bolt name
 I used M5.
 That corresponds to 4.5mm screws that need 6mm plugs.
 The smallest type in [this bundle](https://www.amazon.nl/dp/B08BS2SXWD?psc=1&ref=ppx_yo2ov_dt_b_product_details).